-- The School fosters an open and transparent culture in which all concerns about adults are dealt with promptly, responsibly and with the right person.
+The School fosters an open and transparent culture in which all concerns about adults are dealt with promptly, responsibly and with the right person.
 The School recognises the importance of ensuring adults who work with, or otherwise come into contact with children, do so in a way which is consistent with the School's values, culture and expected standards of behaviour.
 Concerns may arise in several ways and from a number of sources.
-The purpose of this policy is to provide a framework for all concerns to be raised, recorded and dealt with effectively by the School. - By doing this, the School aims to identify concerning or inappropriate behaviour early in order to minimise the risk of abuse, support all those affected and inform members of staff of any behaviour which could be deemed inappropriate or crossing professional boundaries so that they can reflect on and learn from this.
+The School trains staff to remain 'professionally curious' with regard to low-level concerns, and stresses the importance of reporting such concerns to the Headmaster.
+The purpose of this policy is to provide a framework for all concerns to be raised, recorded and dealt with effectively by the School.

+By doing this, the School aims to identify concerning or inappropriate behaviour early in order to minimise the risk of abuse, support all those affected and inform members of staff of any behaviour which could be deemed inappropriate or crossing professional boundaries so that they can reflect on and learn from this.

-3 Other adults
+Other adults

-3.1 Although this policy directly relates to those who work for the School, the School recognises that its safeguarding role extends to the protection of everyone associated with it.
+Although this policy directly relates to those who work for the School, the School recognises that its safeguarding role extends to the protection of everyone associated with it.
 Should concerns be raised about people who are not Staff or pupils, then they should be reported to the Head or DSL who will take appropriate action and co-operate with the relevant agencies as appropriate.

-4 What needs to be reported?
+What needs to be reported?

-- 4.1 All concerns must be raised whether they are considered to be 'low level' concerns or conduct which may meet the harm threshold. - 4.2 The School has procedures for dealing with two levels of allegations made / concerns raised about staff.
-These cover: - 4.2.1 Allegations / concerns that do not meet the harm threshold: 'low level concerns'; - 4.2.2 Allegations that may meet the harms threshold.
+All concerns must be raised whether they are considered to be 'low-level' concerns or conduct which may meet the harm threshold.

+The School has procedures for dealing with two levels of allegations made / concerns raised about staff.
+These cover:

+- Allegations / concerns that do not meet the harm threshold: 'low-level concerns'; - Allegations that may meet the harms threshold.

-5 Key staff duties
+Key staff duties

-- 5.1 Staff behaviour: all staff must comply with the Staff code of Conduct which sets out appropriate and expected standards of behaviour. - 5.2 Duty to report: all staff must immediately follow this policy to report any concerns they have about the conduct of a member of staff or any other adult.
+Staff behaviour: all staff must comply with the Staff code of Conduct which sets out appropriate and expected standards of behaviour.

+Duty to report: all staff must immediately follow this policy to report any concerns they have about the conduct of a member of staff or any other adult.
 This includes any concern however it arises, for example behaviour staff may have witnessed, a concern raised by a colleague, pupil, parent, or another adult, or as a result of checks or information brought to your attention.

-- 5.3 Duty to self-refer: staff must refer themselves to the Head where, for example, they have found themselves in a situation which could be misinterpreted, which might appear compromising to others and / or on reflection the staff member believes they have behaved in such a way that may fall below the standards expected of them. - 5.4 A culture of sharing: All staff have an obligation to support the School's culture of openness and sharing without fear of reprisal.
+Duty to self-refer: staff must refer themselves to the Headmaster where, for example, they have found themselves in a situation which could be misinterpreted, which might appear compromising to others and / or on reflection the staff member believes they have behaved in such a way that may fall below the standards expected of them.

+A culture of sharing: All staff have an obligation to support the School's culture of openness and sharing without fear of reprisal.

-6 Low level concerns
+Low-level concerns

-- 6.1 A 'low level concern' is any concern, no matter how small and even if no more than a sense of unease or a 'nagging doubt' that a member of staff may have acted in a way which is: - 6.1.1 inconsistent with expected professional standards and / or the Staff Code of Conduct, whether inside or outside of work.
-No concern is too small or too minor to raise under this policy. - 6.1.2 Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+A 'low-level concern' is any concern, no matter how small and even if no more than a sense of unease or a 'nagging doubt' that a member of staff may have acted in a way which is:

+- inconsistent with expected professional standards and / or the Staff Code of Conduct, whether inside or outside of work.
+No concern is too small or too minor to raise under this policy. - Does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

-7 Concerns that meet the harm threshold
+Concerns that meet the harm threshold